Financial-Times/express-markdown-pages/README.md

 });
 ```

 Finally, we recommend initialising `MarkdownPages` on app startup.
-This is not necessary but it will help you to spot any errors with your content and you can also store a reference to the created database for access later:
+This is not strictly necessary but it will help you to spot any errors with your content and you can also store a reference to the created database for access later:

 ```js
 try {